Avaiga/taipy-doc/docs/manuals/gui/configuration.md

      application to the Internet.
 See the section on [Accessing your app from the Web](#accessing-your-app-from-the-web) for details.

+!!! info "For running Taipy Gui service with the other Taipy services, please refer to page [Running Taipy services](../running_services/index.md)"

 ## Using an external Web server

 Taipy user interfaces can be served by external servers.
 This happens in situations